jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 2. **Consistent Coding Style**: Follow a consistent coding style throughout the project to improve readability and maintainability.

 3. **Documentation**: Document code, especially complex logic, to make it easier for other developers (and your future self) to understand.

+## Refactoring and Code Evolution

+1. **Interface Stability**: When refactoring, maintain the same interface to minimize disruption to existing code.

+2. **Phased Approach**: Consider a phased approach to refactoring rather than changing everything at once.

+3. **Backward Compatibility**: Keep backward compatibility in mind when improving existing components.

+4. **Test Coverage**: Ensure comprehensive test coverage before and after refactoring to catch regressions.